Embotics/Scenarios/Run-Ansible-Playbooks/README.md

    b.
 Enter **admin** for the Name.

    ​    This name is hard-coded in the completion workflow, so enter the name exactly as shown.
-Note that the Name field is vCommander-specific, and is separate from the Username field.
+Note that the Name field is Commander-specific, and is separate from the Username field.

    c.
 Enter the required username (for example "root", "ec2-user", or "ubuntu") and password.